KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/basic_usage/source_target_settings.rst

 Source-target Settings
 ======================

 Bake shading on the surface of selected objects to the active object.
 The rays are cast from the low-poly object inwards towards the high-poly object.
-For more info regarding Source to Target bake, read Selected to Active Render Baking in the Blender Manual.
+For more info regarding Source to Target bake, read `Selected to Active Render Baking in the Blender Manual <https://docs.blender.org/manual/en/latest/render/cycles/baking.html?highlight=render%20baking#selected-to-active>`__.

 Choosing a source object
 ========================